We are delighted to announce the themes and participants in our 2026 ASLE Spotlight series.

 FEATURED GUESTS/WORKS:

-Boria Sax, The Butterfly Who Dreamt Himself a Man: Metamorphoses, Entomological and Human
+- Boria Sax, The Butterfly Who Dreamt He Was a Man: Metamorphoses, Entomological and Human